Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 Was there a validation or technical issue?
 The caller has to know how to fix the command.

-Therefore, a command can—and in many cases should—return data;
+Therefore, a command can (and in many cases should) return data;
-for example,
+For example, if the system’s user interface has to reflect the modifications resulting from the command.

-If the system’s user interface has to reflect the modifications resulting from the command.
+This make it easier for consumers to work with the system,

-Not only does this make it easier for consumers to work with the system since they immediately receive feedback for their actions,
+Since they immediately receive feedback for their actions,

-But the returned values can be used further in the consumers’ workflows,
+Also the returned values can be used further in the consumers workflows,
 Eliminating the need for unnecessary data round trips.

 The only limitation here is that the returned data,
 Should originate from the strongly consistent model (the command execution model),
-As we cannot expect the projections, which will eventually be consistent, to be refreshed immediately.
+As we cannot expect the projections (which will eventually be consistent) to be refreshed immediately.

-## When to Use CQRS?
+## When to Use CQRS Pattern?

 The CQRS pattern can be useful for applications that need to work with the same data in multiple models,
 Potentially stored in different kinds of databases.